 If you want to learn more about the UNION operator, I would recommend this article on UNIONS.

-Use a Set Operator to Select all numbers From A that aren’t in B
+Answer#2: Select all numbers From A that aren’t in B

 To answer this question we’ll use the EXCEPT operator.
 It will limit our result to only those rows that are exclusive to one table.